 Permitted Development Rights for Upward Extensions to Blocks of Flats

-This new permitted development right which allows owners of a block of flats to create new dwellings on top through a 2 storey upward extension, is aimed to ease the housing crisis and recover from the economic impact from the pandemic without having to build over green space such as the countryside.
-This would also help further maximise use of existing land and buildings in its airspace which is also in line with the National Planning
+This new permitted development right for flats which allows owners of a block of flats to create new dwellings on top through a 2 storey upward extension, is aimed to ease the housing crisis and recover from the economic impact from the pandemic without having to build over green space such as the countryside.
+This would also help further maximise the use of existing land and buildings in its airspace which is also in line with the National Planning.

 Policy Framework (NPPF).

 Under the new legislation, existing blocks of flats can extend upwards as follows: